 The Group offsets tax assets and liabilities if and only if it has a legally enforceable right to set off the current tax assets and current tax liabilities or deferred tax assets and liabilities and they relate to taxes levied by the same tax authority.

-26. CONTROLLING AND ULTIMATE CONTROLLING PARTY
+25. CONTROLLING AND ULTIMATE CONTROLLING PARTY

-The controlling and ultimate controlling party is Kolesnikov Sergei Anatolievich.
+As at 31 December 2023 and 2022 the controlling and ultimate controlling party is Kolesnikov Sergei Anatolievich.

-27. SUBSEQUENT EVENTS
+26. SUBSEQENT EVENTS